 A Woman’s Guide to Divorce: How to take control of the whole process, including finances, children and the emotional journey.

-- Spousal maintenance.
-Spousal maintenance is a monthly maintenance fee paid from a higher-earning spouse to the lower-income spouse after a divorce.
+Spousal maintenance is a monthly maintenance fee paid from a higher-earning spouse to a lower-income spouse after a divorce.
 This is a complicated area that depends on many factors, so ask your divorce lawyer about the details of spousal maintenance.

 Of course, the ideal situation in a divorce is to settle amicably.
 This means you will not even need to enter a courtroom throughout the entire process; you can split your money and assets between you by deciding face-to-face how things will be separated.
 This is unfortunately a rare occurrence, but one that will save you thousands in legal fees and overall prevent a highly stressful court appearance.